Analida's Ethnic Spoon

 ↓ Jump to Recipe

 Savory scones are a win!
-I love scones in any way shape (there's only one shape, really) or form.
-Savory ones too?
+I love scones in any way, shape (there's only one shape, really) or form.
+Savory ones, too?
 Yup, absolutely!
-Savory feta walnut scones are the perfect afternoon snack, breakfast, or a great addition to the dreaded department meeting.
-Move over doughnuts!
+Move over, doughnuts!

 a white plate with three scones with a drying rack of scones and coffee cups in the back